michaellenaghan/go-sqlite-bench/README.md

   (Just keep in mind that the benchmarks only measure memory usage that's visible to Go.)

-* **Queries**

-  How well does an implementation perform on different types of queries?
-How well does performance improve — or degrade! — with access to more CPUs?

 ## Baseline

 * **Conn**

-  Get and put one connection from the pool.
+  Get one connection from the pool and then return it to the pool.

 * **Select1**